k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

 - CUDA   8.0
 - cuDNN  5.1
 - Driver 410.48(for Tesla V100 GPU)
-**According to `[tensorflow version #3](https://github.com/balancap/SSD-Tensorflow/issues/3)` using version of tensorflow is 1.0.0 hence needs that CUDA is 8.0, cuDNN is 5.1 but Tesla V100 GPU needs latest driver** even though GPU setup time is too long.
+**According to the issue:[tensorflow version #3](https://github.com/balancap/SSD-Tensorflow/issues/3) using version of tensorflow is 1.0.0 hence needs that CUDA is 8.0, cuDNN is 5.1 but Tesla V100 GPU needs latest driver** even though GPU setup time is too long.

 `Common used python modules.`
 - matplotlib 2.1.1